Easiest Way To Fail In SaaS

-SaaS systems fail all the time.
+SaaS offerings fail all the time.
 In fact, if a SaaS is run by an owner or company with no experience in SaaS, it is overwhelmingly likely that it will crash and burn.
-Often due to a single, simple problem.
-It’s so simple – which is why I’ve dubbed it the “easiest way to fail”.
+Often due to a single problem which is so simple that I’ve dubbed it the “easiest way to fail”.

 The Number One Way To Fail Is To Fail To Validate Your SaaS

-Validation is one of the key steps in the ‘idea’ stage – long before you ever start to build the system.
-We cover the entire process for this in my ‘How To Kick SaaS’ book, but here is the brief rundown.
-Validating your SaaS business means verifying your footing, and there are several key elements to check:
+SaaS product validation is one of the key steps in the ‘idea’ stage – long before you ever start to build the system.
+We cover our entire SaaS validation approach in my ‘How To Kick SaaS’ book, but here is the brief rundown.
+Validation for SaaS means verifying your footing, and there are several key elements to check.

-• That the niche you’re targeting isn’t too crowded
+• The niche you’re targeting isn’t too crowded

-• That you have a unique and compelling selling proposition
+• You have a unique and compelling selling proposition

 • There is a market base for the product or service